GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/apps/database.md

 ## Smoke tests for SQlite database
-The SQlite smoke tests provided in ``database.py``file, are developed to verify requirements described in ``database_requirements.lando`` document and they are part of `FETT` platform testing service.
+The SQlite smoke tests provided in ``database.py``file, are developed to verify requirements described in ``database_requirements.lando`` document and they are part of `BESSPIN` platform testing service.

 The following workflow has been implemented:
 * create a database instance called `test.db`